 Determining Your SaaS Marketing Budget

-While the examples provide insights, it’s essential to tailor your marketing budget to your specific situation.
+While the examples provide insights, tailoring your marketing budget to your specific situation is essential.
 Here are key considerations to help you determine your SaaS marketing budget:

 Revenue and Growth Goals